rkeppner/keppner-recipes/_posts/2014-11-23-sweet-sriracha-chicken-chili-aka-sucker-punch.md

 7. Add chopped vegetables, Ro*Tel tomatoes and green chilies, black beans, and broth to cooked chicken in pot, and mix thoroughly.
 Bring to simmer.
 8. Add juice from remaining lime, additional 1/4 cup brown sugar, additional 1/4-1/2 cup sriracha sauce, fish sauce, and additional salt.
 Stir to combine.
 Test and adjust seasoning.
 9. Simmer on low for 20-30 minutes—long enough to meld the flavors, but not enough to completely soften the vegetables.
-10. Remove from heat and stir in fresh green onions and cilantro.
+10. Remove from heat and stir in crispy bacon, scallions, and cilantro.
 11. Serve immediately.